EvanHahn/iterpal/README.md

 // => true
 ```

-JavaScript `Object`s are not iterables because their iteration behavior is ambiguous—do you want to iterate over the keys, values, or both?
+JavaScript objects are not iterables because their iteration behavior is ambiguous—do you want to iterate over the keys, values, or both?
 You can use Iterpal's `objectKeys`, `objectValues`, and `objectEntries` to "convert" objects into an iterable if you wish.

 <details>
 <summary><code>asyncify(iterable)</code></summary>